 Some of the negative factors of a four-lane configuration could be offset by purchasing additional right-of-way, for instance to be used for a planting strips with trees that could separate the sidewalk from the travel lanes or from building fronts.
 However, the existing land-use pattern has very shallow lots that often back up to the waters of Matlacha Pass.
 Also, many of the existing buildings directly adjoin the existing right-of-way, so widening the right-of-way would involve altering or demolishing many buildings in Matlacha.
-A 1982 estimate suggested that if the right-of-way were expanded from 66 to 90 feet, as many as 75 businesses and homes in Matlacha would have to be altered or removed.
+A 1982 estimate suggested that expanding the right-of-way to 90 feet would require altering or removing as many as 75 businesses and homes in Matlacha.